qis/ace/readme.md

 dism /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart dism /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart

+# Remove WSL distribution and delete all of the data associated with it (optional).
+# wsl --unregister Debian

 # Install WSL distribution if it is not already installed.
 # wsl --install --distribution Debian